Azure/opendigitaltwins-building/README.md

 ]
 ```

-Now that you have extended your specialized interface/s, ask yourself if your extensions are generic and could benefit other users.
+Now that you have extended your specialized interface(s), ask yourself if your extensions are generic and could benefit other users.
 If the answer is yes, our recommendation is to fork the existing repository, make your changes and send a pull request (see the section below).

 ## Contributing to ontology
-We are working on improving the main interfaces, adding more interfaces in areas that we don't support, as well as making better tools to integrate and use the models in smart building platforms and its applications.
+We are working on improving the main interfaces, adding more interfaces in areas that we don't yet support, as well as making better tools to integrate and use the models in smart building platforms and its applications.

-We encourage you to contribute to make the DTDL RealEstateCore ontology better.
-Please point out bugs or peculiarities, add or extend interfaces and vocabularies, suggest improvements to evolve this ontology.
+We encourage you to contribute to continue improving the DTDL-based RealEstateCore ontology.
+Please point out bugs or peculiarities, add or extend interfaces and vocabularies, and suggest improvements to evolve this ontology.

 - Comment or create a new issue for bug reporting or anything else you want to trigger us
 - For improvements, please fork this repository, make your changes and send a pull request